 Absolutely.
 I think there’s no question.
 It’s been building slowly for more than a year.
 But I think that in the last four or five months it’s really gained momentum.
 There are a lot of journalists who’ve read a number of the DC-based sites for some time.
 But there was always a big generational tilt to who read.
 Now I think it’s broader.
 The whole Lott debacle got the blogging community a lot of attention.

 But in a lot of ways I think it just brought into the open what was already happening, that blogs had become a real part of the larger news and commentary ecosystem.
 And that they can drive debate.
 I think it’s a bit like talk radio was a dozen years ago.
-It evolved as a significant force for some time before it was finally recognized as such.

 A lot of reporters have for a long time read blogs ? often ones run by their friends ? as a sort of guilty pleasure.
 But I think just recently there’s a new sense that news is being made there; opinions are being formed; stories are being broken that you don’t hear about in other places.
 And so even your more buttoned-down reporters have started to take notice.